 Some schools might deal with sexual harassment by pupils as if it were a bullying issue.

 Sex discrimination is where someone is treated less favourably because of their sex than someone of the opposite sex would be treated in the same circumstances.
 It applies to both girls and boys.
 If your child has been sexually discriminated against at school, for example, your daughter is not allowed to do technology just because she is a girl, get advice about what action you can take.

-For more information about making a complaint about sex discrimination, see Taking action against sex discrimination.
+For more information about sex discrimination, see Discrimination in education.

 A pupil may be a victim of racial abuse and violence from other pupils, either on the school premises or on the way to or from school.
 It is important that parents bring all incidents to the head teacher’s attention.
 Head teachers have the power to regulate pupils' behaviour off school premises if this is reasonable.
 This includes racist behaviour from pupils on their way to and from school.

 State schools should have clear anti-racist policies and should take positive steps to discourage race discrimination and stop racist attacks.
 If the local education authority has an adviser with special responsibility for race issues, you should also report racist incidents to them.